0Chris-M/Scripts/PowerShell/README.md

 Scripts used to audit Microsoft environments and Windows machines.

 ### Investigations\Incident Response
-Scripts used during Investigations of detection and alerts, as well as Cyber Incident Response scenarios.
+Scripts used during Investigations and Cyber Incident Response scenarios.

 ### Securing Environments